flythereddflagg/flythereddflagg.github.io/python_book/docs/21-More-Functions.md

   This will end the function if it is found that the solution will be imaginary.

 - Functions that have no `return` statement return a special data type called `None` by default.
 The `None` data type is basically Python's way of saying this data is nothing or void.
 Therefore when we explicit returned `None`  we could have also just written `return` .
-Both cases would be saying, if the solution will be imaginary return nothing!
+Both cases would be saying, if the solution will be imaginary return nothing.

 - It is possible to return multiple values (as seen in  `more_functions.py`  in the `quadratic_formula` function).
 As you saw above, they will simply be returned as a tuple.

 Return statements are crucial for effective functions and it is a good idea to experiment with what you can return in a function.

-### Recursion
+## Recursion

-Recursion is the idea that a function or some process can reference itself.
+Recursion is the idea that a function or some process can reference or call itself.
 A great explanation of recursion as a concept can be found on [Wikipedia](https://en.wikipedia.org/wiki/Recursion).
 We saw this with the factorial example.
 In mathematics, a factorial is a number being multiplied by all the positive integers below it and is symbolized by an exclamation mark.
 So the factorial of 4 = 4! = 4 * 3 * 2 * 1.
 In this case we could do a loop to accomplish this but to demonstrate this principle we can do it with recursion.
 We set up a base case to end the recursion:

 ```python
     if number <= 0: